ppbrown/vlm-utils/training/README.md

 # Tensorboard logging

-These scripts output logging to tensorboard.
+These scripts output logging to tensorboard, in a "tensorboard" subdirectory.
+To view, start tensorboard as a seperate program in that directory, etc.

-With other programs, you may be used to seeing the typical "learning rate" and "loss" graphs.
-This, however, adds in "qk_grads_av" and "raw loss".
+When using tensorboard with other training programs, you may be used to seeing the typical "learning rate" and "loss" graphs.
+This program additionally adds in "qk_grads_av" and "raw loss".

 This is because when you are training from scratch, it is really important to make sure that the "q/k gradients" arent doing crazy things like going to 0.